-7.4 Restoring the delivery state
+7.5 Restoring the delivery state

-To restore the delivery state for backup objects in ELxxxx terminals, the CoE object Restore default parameters, SubIndex 001 can be selected in the TwinCAT System Manager (Config mode) (see Fig. Selecting the Restore default parameters PDO)
+Restoring the delivery state To restore the delivery state for backup objects in ELxxxx terminals, the CoE object "Restore default parameters", SubIndex 001 can be selected in the TwinCAT System Manager (Config mode) (see Fig. "Selecting the 'Restore default parameters' PDO")

-Fig. 206: Selecting the Restore default parameters PDO
+Fig. 198: Selecting the "Restore default parameters" PDO

 Double-click on SubIndex 001 to enter the Set Value dialog.
-Enter the value 1684107116 in field Dec or the value 0x64616F6C in field Hex and confirm with OK (Fig. Entering a restore value in the Set Value dialog).
+Enter the value 1684107116 in field "Dec" or the value 0x64616F6C in field "Hex" and confirm with OK (Fig. "Entering a restore value in the Set Value dialog").

 All backup objects are reset to the delivery state.

-Fig. 207: Entering a restore value in the Set Value dialog
+Fig. 199: Entering a restore value in the Set Value dialog